AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 Previously, I worked with [Prof. Jeong-Hoi Koo](http://miamioh.edu/cec/academics/departments/mme/about/faculty-and-staff/koo-bio/index.html) at Miami University, where I was a [Research Fellow for NASA and the Ohio Space Grant Consortium](https://www.osgc.org).
 Additionally, I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the [Smart Systems and Structures Lab](http://sss.kaist.ac.kr/).

-Tangential to my core research, I am interested in learning more about soft robotics, dynamical systems and artificial life.
-Outside of lab, I enjoy staying active through calisthenics, hiking and yoga.
+Tangential to my core research, I am interested in learning more about soft robotics, human-robot interaction and artificial life.

+Outside of lab, I enjoy staying active through calisthenics, kettlebell sport and hiking.